- Did you mean:

 Harvick and Cal Ripken Jr. unveil multi-purpose park for kids

-The Kevin Harvick Foundation teamed up with the Cal Ripken Sr. Foundation and unveiled a multi-purpose sports park for kids at the Boys and Girls Club of Kern County in Harvick’s hometown of Bakersfield, CA.
+The Kevin Harvick Foundation teamed up with the Cal Ripken Sr. Foundation in 2016 and unveiled a multi-purpose sports park for kids at the Boys and Girls Club of Kern County in Harvick’s hometown of Bakersfield, CA.

 Stats Advance: Watkins Glen